 Our School Council consists of 8 members.
 2 from Y3, 2 from Y4, 2 from Y5 and 2 from Y6.
-The council meets every other week to review actions and plan ahead.
+The council meets regularly to review actions and plan ahead.

 THE SELECTION PROCESS

-The representative were elected through a democratic process; whereby, they had to write an application form expressing their desire to do the job and also highlight any ideas they had; that would enhance the school and the school community.
-They had to present themselves to their class and the rest of the children had to decide who they felt would do the best job.
+The representatives are elected through a democratic process whereby, they have to write an application form expressing their desire to do the job and also highlight any ideas they have that would enhance the school and the school community.
+They have to present themselves to their class and the rest of the children have to decide who they felt would do the best job.

-Two children from each class in KS2 where elected and they will now have the opportunity to raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.
+Two children from each class in KS2 are elected and they then have the opportunity to raise issues, share ideas and take part in discussions that involve all of their classmates in reaching a democratic solution.

 WHO ARE THEY?